The following operating systems are supported by Enswitch:

 - Do not install Asterisk, Kamailio, OpenSIPS, OpenSER, MySQL, or Apache.
 The Enswitch installation process will install fresh versions.
 If these are already installed, we will ask you to wipe the machine and re-install Linux.

-- If your Linux distribution automatically installs any extra daemons such as X windows or network servers, please disable them.
+- If your Linux distribution automatically installs any extra daemons such as X windows or network servers, disable them.
 This improves both performance and security.